Skip to content

 Risks of Walking After a Hair Transplant

 Following your hair transplant, you want to promote healthy hair growth and reduce the risk of damaging the hair follicles.
-Physical activity might seem like a good idea.
-After all, it’s part of a healthy lifestyle.
 However, overly strenuous exercise can damage the hair follicles.
 Potential issues include sweating, straining which can cause infection and dislodge hair grafts3,4.

 Sweat-Induced Scalp Irritation